 6. Food As Souvenirs

 Remember to always check the expiry dates.
 Japanese food is often made with no preservatives, so they do not keep as long as most processed food.
 They would also have shorter expiry dates.
 You wouldn’t want to bring home a box of sweets only to discover that it had already passed its expiry date.
-A lesson learnt for me, when I had to down a whole box of dessert before I fly home.
+A lesson learned for me when I had to down a whole box of dessert before I flew home.